Additional Concepts

 and do what is needed to load and display the second user.

-you must specify it as a function that takes one argument, key
+you must specify it as a function that takes one argument, key, like so:

 You use them to handle two very common scenarios: